• Home

 Freeze the dough balls: Roll into balls (skip the sugar), freeze on a baking sheet until firm, then transfer to a freezer bag.
 Roll frozen balls in powdered sugar and bake straight from the freezer;just add 1-2 extra minutes.

-For an extra special Christmas treat, serve these cookies with ice cold Egg Nog!
+For an extra special Christmas treat, serve these cookies with ice cold Egg Nog without alcohol!

 How to Store Them (keep them fresh!)